 How Long Does It Take To Bake A Potato?

 In general, a medium to large russet potato will take approximately 45-55 minutes to cook in a 425 degrees F oven.
-If you need to cook at a lower temperature, no problem, simply adjust the timing accordingly.
+If you need to cook at a lower temperature, simply adjust the timing accordingly.

 - 350 degrees F – approx 75-85 minutes